ndexbio/civic-loader/README.md

 * **--file**

-   The name of the file to be processed Default value: **civic-nightly.txt**
+   The name of the file to be processed Default value: **nightly-civic.txt**

 * **--template**